EAN-MapNet: Efficient Vectorized HD Map Construction with Anchor Neighborhoods: Methods

-Due to the introduction of anchor neighborhoods, the initial queries have doubled in number.
-To enhance the capability of aggregating features using local queries, We partition $l_{i}$ into two components, $l_{q_{i}}$ and $l_{p_{i}}$, doubling the dimensionality of the local queries compared to the anchor queries.
-Moreover, The feature aggregation method for both $l_{q_{i}}$ and $l_{p_{i}}$ is consistent.
-Therefore, we only analyze the process of extracting local feature by $l_{q_{i}}$.
+For simplicity, we analyze the implementation process and complexity of each step in the single-head GL-SA.
+The pseudocode of GL-SA can be found in Alg\eqref{algorithm}.
+We define a set of learnable parameters $ L= \left \{ L_{i} \right \}_{i=0}^{\hat{M}} $ as local queries.
+The element $L_{i} $ is used to query the anchor queries $ Q_{i} $ to obtain the local feature of the $i$-th group.
+Due to the introduction of anchor neighborhoods, the number of initial queries has doubled.
+To enhance the capability of aggregating feature using local queries, We partition $L_{i}$ into two parts, $L_{i}^{a}$ and $L_{i}^{b}$, doubling the dimensionality of the local queries compared to the anchor queries.
+Moreover, The feature aggregation method for both $L_{i}^{a}$ and $L_{i}^{b}$ is consistent.
+The experimental validation of the structural improvement of local queries is presented in Section\eqref{Ablation3}(3).

-For further simplicity, we take the process of GL-SA implementing feature interaction in a group of anchor queries as an example for analysis.